knightsUCF/CarRacing/Log.md

 There are plenty of obstacles we can use.
 One cool one would be to have a side road like in the Voxel pack, and then the player has to dodge not only their single lane traffic but also traffic coming on the sides.
 As the difficulty of the game progresses in a rogue style, there will be more side streets we turn on.

+Train tracks is another.
+We already have the art so we might as well incorporate that.
+Perhaps the player will get some warning when the train comes, so they will see the flashing lights from a distance, and then that is up to them to slow down.

+Speaking of slowing down, we will have a pretty high top speed, but the game makes the choice up to the player how much they want to take advantage of speed -- because there are consquences (example: not stopping enough in time for a train, getting pulled over, etc).
+So in that way the player will have to get a feel for the game, and this will add gameplay enjoyment through learning the mastery of the game's mechanics.

 # Car Movement - Turning